PRP Treatment

 All you need to know

-What is a Platelet Rich Plasma (PRP) Treatment?
+What is a PRP Treatment?

 Platelet-Rich Plasma (PRP) treatment is growing in popularity for its ability to rejuvenate the skin and scalp by using your own blood cells to accelerate healing.
 It promotes bouncier, more youthful skin and thicker, healthier hair, with results lasting for up to a year.